Frequently Asked Questions

 Who should NOT use SnapMealPlan?

 People who don't save recipe screenshots (use Paprika or Copy Me That for URL clipping).
 People who need nutritional tracking or calorie counting (use MyFitnessPal or Eat This Much).
+People who WANT complex AI-generated meal plans with detailed prompts (try Eat This Much or Mealime).
 People on very tight budgets (try free options like Notion or Google Sheets first).

 More Questions?